mattsilber/netclient/readme.md

 If you want to log requests and response data, set *R.bool.nc__log_enabled* to true.

-If you want to use a separate *ErrorParser*, you can either manually attach one via *setErrorParser(ErrorParser)* for specific requests, or set the default ErrorParser for ApiRequests via *NetUtils.setDefaultApiErrorParser(ErrorParser)*.
-If you're doing that, I'd recommend it be done in your Application's onCreate().

 There are a few other things you can configure, including several request properties, but if you need more control you can just extend ApiRequest.

 ##### Global API Request Properties